sheyijojo/Docker_CERT/5-stoppping-removing-container.md

 ## OR use prune to rm all stoped containers
 docker container prune

+## --rm: Automatically remove the container when it exits.
 ## We may not require to stay running after execution
 ## after expr eqn is done, it removes the container
 docker container run --rm ubuntu expr 4 + 5

+## if i run docker stop webapp
+it removes the container permently
 ```

 ## Inside the container